plybrd/moOdeCDPlayer/README.md

 Similar work is described in https://github.com/TongboZhang/Moode_Extension.
 See additional links there.

-On May the 14th I forked the project maintained by @TheOldPresbyope and started to redevelop the code of the two main scripts and add few other pieces of code.
+On May the 14th I forked the project maintained by [TheOldPresbyope](https://github.com/TheOldPresbyope) and started to redevelop the code of the two main scripts and add few other pieces of code.

 ## Design Intent